Astros scramble after pitchers pounded for 25 runs by Boston

 He will be facing a Boston lineup that has 18 home runs in its last six games and 20 total this postseason.

 Houston’s 4.06 bullpen ERA was seventh in the AL during the regular season.
-Relievers will have to rebound if the Astros are to extend the series back to Texas.
+The relievers will have to rebound if the Astros are to extend the series back to Texas.

 ”It’s big.
 It’s an important start,” Greinke said. ”Great group of guys here.
 One of the best I’ve been around.
 It’s an important game.
 I’ll do what I can and hopefully help us out.”